kderoulet/algorithms/README.md

 ## Mergesort (mergesort.js)

 Mergesort is a pretty cool sorting algorithm.
 It's efficient, it's effective, and it's pretty!
+Mergesort is what array.sort() performs when run in Mozilla.

 Mergesort accepts an array as an argument, and it returns a new array with all of the old array's values sorted from least to greatest.